lloydroc/ebyte-sx1276/README.md

 # High Level Interface - Lorax

-The high level interface is called `lorax`.
+The high level interface is called lorax.
 These goals of this high level interface is to send structured data over Lora that is reliable.
-This data is reliable from the criteria that we have checksums the `packets` that are sent and will retry when `messages` are not responded to.
-Here are the details of the `lorax` interface:
+This data is reliable from the criteria that we have checksums for the packets that are sent and will retry when messages are not responded to.
+Here are the details of the lorax interface:

-1. Interaction are over sockets and use a `message` structure similar to the Internet Protocol
+1. Interaction over sockets uses a message structure similar to the Internet Protocol
-2. The `message` is processed and converted to a `packet` that is sent over the air with Lora
+2. The message is processed and converted to a packet that is sent over the air with Lora
-3. For reliability we will retry failed packets we don't get responses for or have failed checksums
+3. For reliability we will retry failed packets we don't get responses for, or have failed checksums
 4. Broadcasts are sent out and neighbors are stored.
-This allows us to discover who our neighbors are.
+This allows us to discover who our neighbors are

 # Getting Started